The best and worst Super Bowl 2020 commercials

-The Super Bowl 2020 commercials go all the way from "cool!" to "what the hell?"
-Such as it is when big companies go all-out in front of tens of millions of viewers to get their full attention.
+The Super Bowl 2020 commercials range from being kind of cool to extremely embarrassing.
+What else is going to happen when big companies fight for the attention of millions of viewers with a mountain of cash on the day of the big game?

-Super Bowl commercials are legendary for a few reasons: they frequently involve appearances from big celebrities, and they also cost a fortune just to run.
+Super Bowl commercials achieved legendary status for a few reasons: they frequently involve appearances from big celebrities, and they also cost a fortune just to run.
 It was reported that a 30-second commercial during Super Bowl 2020 cost $5.6 million.
-It makes sense: its one of the only live TV events you can depend on in 2020 to get a massive audience tuning in.
+It makes sense: its one of the only live TV events you can depend on in 2020 to grab a massive audience.

-This year's crop is a star-studded affair, too, from appearances by athletes to famous actors and even popular fictional characters.
+This year's crop is a star-studded affair, too, from appearances by directors like Martin Scorsese to famous actors and even popular fictional characters.
 With so many commercials airing during the Super Bowl, we decided just to focus on the best and worst of the bunch.
 In some cases, though, we genuinely can't tell the difference between the two, so we've just assembled a list of ones you should watch with a bit of sarcastic commentary.

 Enjoy!